dbouget/ct_mediastinal_structures_segmentation/README.md

 As such, input CT volumes have to be copied inside resources/data to be processed and the output folder for the predictions has to be set within the resources sub-folder to be accessible locally.
 :warning: The docker container does not have gpu support so all inferences are performed on CPU only.
-As such, we recommand using the custom lungs extraction model.

-> `cp /path/to/mri.nii.gz /path/to/ct_mediastinal_structures_segmentation/resources/data/mri-nii.gz`
+> `cp /path/to/ct.nii.gz /path/to/ct_mediastinal_structures_segmentation/resources/data/ct.nii.gz`
-`docker run --entrypoint /bin/bash -v /path/to/ct_mediastinal_structures/resources:/home/ubuntu/resources -t -i dbouget/ct_mediastinal_segmentation:v1`
+`docker run --entrypoint /bin/bash -v /path/to/ct_mediastinal_structures/resources:/home/ubuntu/resources -t -i dbouget/ct_mediastinal_structures_segmentation:v1`
-`python3 main.py -i ./resources/data/mri.nii.gz -o ./resources/output_prefix -m AGUNet`
+`python3 main.py -i ./resources/data/ct.nii.gz -o ./resources/output_prefix -m AGUNet`

-## <Acknowledgements
+## Acknowledgements
 Parts of the models' architectures were collected from the following repositories:
 - https://github.com/niecongchong/DANet-keras/
 - https://github.com/ozan-oktay/Attention-Gated-Networks